In This Article

 Routine: After the kids are dressed, fed, dropped off at school, and even read to, the Oscar-winning lifestyle guru takes an hour to respond to work emails before exercising from 10 a.m. to noon.
 Yes, that’s a two-hour daily Tracy Anderson Method workout.

 First Thing: Exercise

 Routine: “Exercise wakes me up and gets my juices flowing.
-I get my best ideas working out or on a drive back from the gym to the house,” Power tells Self guest editor and Honest Company CEO Jessica Alba.
+I get my best ideas working out or on a drive back from the gym to the house,” Power tells Self guest editor and Honest Company founder Jessica Alba.
 Her post-workout breakfast usually consists of “one egg on a piece of toast and some avocado.”
 Power puts her sweat session ideas to action immediately.
 “Well, I obsess on them the whole class.
 And then I go to my car and I open my Notes on my phone, and I either type it or make a call to somebody who will listen to me at 7 in the morning.”